 Some of the most serious injuries occur in pedestrian accidents, or when a car strikes a person walking or riding a bicycle.
 Since a vehicle is made of dense metal and can easily weigh thousands of pounds, a low speed impact will still exert an extreme amount of force on an individual struck directly.

 Atlanta Car Accident Attorney Ross Moore is Here to Help

 Have you or a loved one been injured in a low impact car accident?
-To fight for maximized compensation that considers the full extent and cost of your injuries, you will want to work with Ross Moore II, P.C. and our Atlanta personal injury lawyer.
+To fight for maximized compensation that considers the full extent and cost of your injuries, you will want to work with Ross Moore II, P.C. and our lawyer.
 We have earned a number of impressive case results and appreciative client testimonials due to our dedication, focus, and attention to a client’s comfort and wellbeing as a case progresses.
 See what we can do for you today by contacting us for a free consultation.